SiR-Frazier/word_definer/README.md

 ## Known Bugs

-_Currently, the application is experiencing issues loading the page with the definitions for the hardcoded definitions._
+_Currently, the application is experiencing issues with the additional definition form_

 ## Support and contact details